Ran Ben-Shimon: Managerial career

 After retiring from playing, he started coaching the youth team of Maccabi Tel Aviv and then as a manager at Hapoel Haifa.
 Ben-Shimon did not continue after he failed in his efforts to promote the team to the Israeli Premier League.

 During 2006–07 season, he coached Hapoel Ironi Kiryat Shmona and promote her from Liga Leumit to the Israeli Premier League for the first time in its history.
-Subsequent season, Ben-Shimon led the team to third place in the league, which gave her a ticket to the UEFA Cup.
+Subsequent season, Ben-Shimon led the team to third place in the league, which gave him a ticket to the UEFA Cup.

 In April 2008, following his success in Hapoel Ironi Kiryat Shmona, Maccabi Tel Aviv announced on the picking Ben-Shimon on its manager in the 2008–09 season.
 Before the start of the season there were great hopes in the tean, mainly due to highly purchases of players and the amount of money that was invested in the team by the owner Alex Shnaider.
 Nevertheless, the team did not produce good football and after just eight league rounds of which the team achieved only two victories, Maccabi Tel Aviv sacked Ben-Shimon.
 On 12 April 2009, Ben-Shimon returned as the manager of Hapoel Ironi Kiryat Shmona after the resignation of Eli Cohen. and help guided the team to its first cup, the Toto Cup Leumit and also guided the team in the promotion to the Israeli Premier League.
 He also guided the team to win the 2010–11 and the 2011–12 Toto Cup Al trophies and the 2011–12 Israeli Premier League championship.

 He made a step on his managerial career outside Israel, as he was named manager of Cypriot club AEK Larnaca, in July 2012.

 Ben-Shimon returned to his native Israel, to take charge of Hapoel Tel Aviv in the summer of 2013.
 His first official games ended in a defeat, as lost to Pandurii in the UEFA Europa League qualifiers.